ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 -   This bug is no longer an annoyance: it is a **security hole**!

-# Can scientific code be exploited for this?
+# How does this affect you?

+-   Even seemingly innocent bugs can have dangerous consequences and open security holes.

+-   LLMs did not create this problem, but by having the potential to discover *several of them* all at once and with relatively little effort, the problem is exhacerbated.

--   You might think this is relevant for operating system developers, but all of this can affect **you** as well!
+-   You might think this is relevant only for operating system developers, but you are just targeting scientific software.

+-   Do not be fooled!
+All of this can affect **you** as well!

 -   Let’s imagine a possible example